LarsBergqvist/star-hunter-game/README.md

 <p>
-Use arrow- or WASD-keys to move and space to jump.
-ESC to pause.
+Use arrow- or WADX to move and space to jump.
+Use S to shoot orbs that kills enemies.
+Use ESC to pause.
 The goal is to gather all stars on each level.
-When using a touch-screen, an on-screen DPad joystick + a jump button are used for movements.
+When using a touch-screen, an on-screen DPad joystick + an action button are used for movements.
+A secondary action button is used for shooting orbs.
 The DPad implementation is an excellent plugin from https://github.com/shinneider/godot_touchJoyPad
 <p>
 Graphics by Kenney (www.kenney.nl)